 🤔 Why Learn Gen Alpha Slang?

-Understanding Gen Alpha slang isn’t about sounding cool – it’s about connecting with your students.
+Understanding Gen Alpha slang isn’t about sounding cool – it’s about connecting with your students and managing your classroom like a pro.
 Here’s how it can benefit you as a teacher:

 🤝 Build Relationships: When you understand their language, you show them you care about their world, fostering trust and rapport.